 There are agencies that employ many designers.
 The agencies take on projects big and small for other companies, in some cases companies that do not have their own designers on staff.
 Designers working here will need to work in a very fast-paced and fluid environment since each project is for a different company.
 The benefit is that projects never get old or boring, and you'll get to experience a lot of different industries.
 Seeing how many ways different companies use graphic design in their normal business is a real eye-opener.

 The natural offshoot of the agency is the freelance graphic designer.
 Yes, you get to pick your hours and pick the projects and markets that most interest you.
 But do not underestimate the work involved in setting up your own business.
 In an agency, the employee is generally handed jobs as they come in.
 As a freelancer, it's up to you to find that work, market yourself (and your business), and make the sale.
 Freelancers are continually competing with both other freelancers and other agencies, many of whom can compete at lower price points.

 Freelancing is usually best accomplished after you have a few years of experience working for other companies.
 With a robust portfolio to build on and experience creating successful real-world projects, it's much simpler to make a foray into the world of freelance graphic design.

 Of course, it is not impossible to start as a freelancer.
 If you already have a robust portfolio built up, or if you have a unique and in-demand skillset, freelancing might make a lot of sense.

 Create a Design Portfolio Website

 Make sure that the portfolio website builder you choose offers the flexibility, features, and ease-of-use you need to put together a professional website without requiring any coding knowledge.
-That's where a bit of inspiration comes in handy.
+That's where a bit of inspiration about design comes in handy.